eminx/some-solution/README.md

 ## Linting

-The code is lintable by running the command: `npm lint`.
+The code is lintable.
+First you have to globally install eslint:
+* `npm i -g eslint`

+Then run with:
+* `eslint src`

 ### Notes